Taiwan regulators, feet to the fire, talk tough on China-linked media deals

 “They stopped reporting on overseas protests and memorials to the June 4th incident, and they used to give widespread coverage on that,” Chang said.

-China Times Editor-in-Chief George Wang declined to comment on claims that the newspaper’s editorial policy favors China.
+China Times Editor-in-Chief George Wang declined to comment on claims that the newspaper’s editorial policy favours China.